annamourasobral/annamourasobral/README.md

 </div>

-## ⚠️This portfólio does not necessarily represents my knowledge.
-Right now I'm dedicated to my work at Walor where my code is private for obvious reasons and I play around with my github on my free time.
-Feel free to contact me to any further questions: annamourasobral@gmail.com

 <!---
 annamourasobral/annamourasobral is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.